gavingro/things-3-automation/README.md

 Anyways, we're using the [Things URL Scheme](https://culturedcode.com/things/support/articles/2803573/).
 The plan is to use python to interact with Things 3 using this scheme so we can automate things.
 Then we can use Alfred workflows to pass in details.

+## Known Frustrations
+1. Currently the URL schemes do well in "writing" to Things, and opening it up with different searches or views, but very poor in reading information back to my script.
+It looks like I'll be unable to get the script to "check" if there's already a project made.
+    * Since it's a lot quicker to make a quick project than drag a bunch of notes around, I'll have to seperate that task (or do it manually)

+2. Currently the URL schemes do not support the creation of headings in a project.
+I use these headings extensively for organization, and so I'm not ready to give them up.
+    * In the meantime I will manually add one in before making my study reminders.

+*Perhaps the applescript or JSON solutions will have some answers for in solving these two problems.*

 # Filetree
 * README.md